 We’re often asked: “What does Post Carbon Institute do, and how does PCI influence what’s happening in the world?”
-This timeline and chronology (below) of highlights offer a glimpse of how your support translates into meaningful impact through publications, speaking, media, outreach, and other influential activities (there’s more on our mission, values, and strategy here).
+This chronology of highlights offer a glimpse of how your support translates into meaningful impact through publications, speaking, media, outreach, and other influential activities (there’s more on our mission, values, and strategy here).

 PCI Highlights: Chronology

 - Book: Our Renewable Future: Laying the Path for One Hundred Percent Clean Energy energy expert Richard Heinberg and scientist David Fridley explore the challenges and opportunities presented by the shift to renewable energy.